caproto/caproto/doc/source/index.rst

 ===================

 That depends.
 Probably not.
 It's a very young project, and the primary author (hi!) is fairly new to EPICS.
 For important work, one of the more battle-tested projects linked above would be a better choice.

+But by all means, take it for a test drive.
+Use it to understand EPICS better or to play with the growing family of asynchronous libraries in Python.

 How's the performance?
 ======================